 Every part of the funeral process is very personal.
-While some prefer for their bodies to be buried, others choose cremation.
+While some prefer for burial, others choose cremation and or entombment.
 No matter what a family chooses, all families receive the same respect and professionalism.
 At Tubman we not only help you in the beginning of your journey, counselling and developing with you a meaningful funeral service, we also have many resources to support you after the service .
 Please allow us to help you in your grief and give you the support and guidance you may need to heal.
 One of the resources that helps us support you is our own crematorium.
 This means that we can care for your loved one through the entire funeral process.
 We are able to perform cremations 7 days a week if necessary to meet your needs.
 In everything we do, we believe it’s important to create a service that reflects the life of the one you’ve lost.
 In addition to a customized funeral service there are many ways to create a personal cremation experience, including your choice of casket or cremation container, urns and commemorative jewelry and keepsakes.
 No matter what kind of funeral you’re planning, we can help you create an experience that will be just as unique as your loved one.

 Cremation is an option that’s becoming increasingly popular.
 Some choose cremation because of its lower cost, some for religious reasons, and others because of environmental concerns.
 While it is becoming more popular, many people still do not know a lot about the cremation process.

 That is entirely up to you.
 One of the advantages of cremation is that it provides you with increased flexibility when you make your funeral and cemetery arrangements.
 You can choose to have a funeral service before the cremation; a memorial service at the time of cremation or after the cremation with the urn present; or a committal service at the final disposition of cremated remains.
-No matter what you choose, we can make your cremation service a unique and fitting tribute..
+No matter what you choose, we can make your cremation service a unique and fitting tribute.

 No, a casket isn’t required.
 However, an enclosed, rigid container made of a combustible material is required to allow for the dignified handling of the remains.
 Just like a traditional casket, the container selected is a personal decision, and can still be personalized to reflect the deceased.

-During the cremation process, the casket or container is placed in the cremation chamber, where the temperature is raised to approximately 2,000F.
-After approximately 2 hours, all organic matter is consumed by heat or evaporation.
+During the cremation process, the casket or container is placed in the cremation chamber, where the temperature is raised to approximately 1,093°C. After approximately 2 hours, all organic matter is consumed by heat or evaporation.
 What’s left is bone fragments, known as cremated remains.
 The cremated remains are then carefully removed from the chamber.
 Any metal is removed with a magnet.
 The cremated remains are then processed into fine particles and are placed in the container provided by the crematorium or placed in an urn purchased by the family.
 The process takes approximately three hours.

 A simple, temporary container is provided by the crematorium, free of charge.
 However, you may prefer an urn that is more of a personal reflection.
 Just like with caskets, urns come in variety of sizes, styles and materials.
 There are many options varying from elaborate to simple designs.
 Selecting an urn is a very personal decision, and the most important thing is that it feels right to you.